OSGeo/OSGeoLive-doc/doc/quickstart/otb_quickstart.rst

 .. contents:: Contents

-Display metadata informations in an image
+Display metadata information in an image
 ================================================================================

-You can get all the metadata informations contained in an image with the command : `otbcli_ReadImageInfo` The unique parameter is the Input image file name, for example::
+You can get all the metadata information contained in an image with the command : `otbcli_ReadImageInfo` The unique parameter is the Input image file name, for example::

   otbcli_ReadImageInfo -in ortho_2001_t792_1m.tif